-This does, indeed, describe an amazing level of accuracy for determining the lunar cycle using observation.
-As we have already explained, though, it is the culmination of that small amount of error to proves the establishment of today's Hebrew calendar was first implemented around the 9th or 10th century C.E.
-The assumption, of course, is that these averages were divinely given by God, at the time , and somehow proves its divinity by its amazing accuracy.
 Furthermore, it does not explain why these computations used for the Molad begin with the moon's conjunction rather than the visible new moon crescent, or why Jerusalem and the noon hour are chosen as the line of final determination.
 It also does not explain why 12 out of 13 months are not determined by this same Molad calculation and, instead, are assigned a fixed number of days for each month.
-Finally, John Ogwyn ignores the fact that the 19-year cycle of inserting leap-months is not as accurate as its lunar cycle counterpart.
+Finally, John Ogwyn ignores the fact that the 19-year cycle of inserting leap-months is even less accurate than its lunar cycle counterpart, the Molad.